vagnaros/Fragment-AS-Reboot/README.md

 # Fragment AS Reboot
  This is a full reboot of the .Hack//Fragment Area Server...
-With the ame of create a uncapped root town that handles area instances for parties of 3 through a subserver architecture... and impliment admin functions beyond kick/ban as no such functions where originally implemented on the AS.
+With the aim of create a uncapped root town that handles area instances for parties of 3 through a subserver architecture... and impliment admin functions beyond kick/ban as no such functions where originally implemented on the AS.

  ## TODO
  1. Make Window to mimic Official AS (doesnt have to be exact).